mxagar/image_captioning/README.md

   - Once we've found a correct `vocab_threshold`, we should use the option `vocab_from_file=True`, because the persisted vocabulary is loaded.
 - [`model.py`](model.py): definition of the `EncoderCNN` and the `DecoderRNN`.
   - `EncoderCNN`: frozen ResNet50 from which its classifier is replace by a new fully connected layer that maps feature vectors into vectors of the size of the word embedding.
   - `DecoderRNN`: architecture based in the one from [Vinyals et al.](https://arxiv.org/abs/1411.4555).
-It consists in an LSTM layer which takes the caption sequence with the transformed image at the front.
+It consists in an [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory) layer which takes the caption sequence with the transformed image at the front.
 The output is a sequence of hidden states of the same length; the hidden states are mapped to the vocabulary space so that each sequence element predicts the likelihood of any word in the vocabulary.
-  - The decoder has an inference function called `sample()`;
+  - The decoder has an inference function called `sample()`; this functions takes a pre-processed image vector and passes it to the trained LSTM unit.
+Then, the LSTM unit returns an output which is mapped to the vocabulary space.
+We use a greedy approach which consists in selecting one of the most probable words in the vocabulary vector; the first token will most probably be `<start>`.
+Then, the LSTM output is passed in a loop again to the LSTM to obtain the next token.
+The loop is run to get step by step all the tokens that build the caption until the output token is `<end>` -- then we stop.
+This simple approach could be improved using [beam search](#notes-on-beam-search).

 ### Dependencies